The aim of this airbrush compressor buying guide is to help you understand what you need to know before buying an airbrush compressor.

 Like the choice for an airbrush, the choice the compressor will depend really on the type of work you are going to do with it.
 Different artists would have different needs.

-Questions to ask yourself before buying a compressor
+- Questions to ask you before buying a compressor

 Before I start with this guide I wanted to mention few things that you need to consider before buying a compressor: